Badgerati/Pode.Web/docs/Tutorials/Actions/Icon.md

 )
 ```

+Various other properties can be updated as well.

 ## Switch

 To switch the state of an Icon between the Base/Toggle presets, or specifically to either the Base, Toggle or Hover presets via the `-State` parameter, you can use [`Switch-PodeWebIcon`](../../../Functions/Actions/Switch-PodeWebIcon):